 variations and details in the data.
 In contrast, high-dimensional feature extractors are more inclined to capture global features that involve the overall structure and abstract concepts of the data.

 This view is particularly notable in applications in the field of face recognition.
 The increased reliance on high-dimensional

-TABLE I